-The type of interior is an important consideration, as it impacts how noisy the appliance is during a cycle, the inner temperature and the strength of the interior.
-Models with a stainless-steel tub are a better choice than plastic, as they can withstand higher temperatures without the risk of warping, and they retain heat better, making them more energy efficient.
-Additionally, where noise is a factor, stainless-steel models are quieter.
+It’s important to consider the material the appliance’s interior is made of because it impacts how noisy it is during a cycle, the inner temperature and its durability.
+A model with a stainless steel tub is a better choice than one with a plastic interior – stainless steel withstands higher temperatures without warping and retains heat better, making the machine more energy efficient.
+Additionally, where noise is a factor, stainless steel models are quieter.

-Dishwashers have either a recessed handle or a bar-style handle.
-Bar handles offer easy access, but they stick out, which isn't ideal where space is at a premium.
-Recessed handles aren't quite as convenient but they don't stick out, making them a better option for small kitchens and, because they don't have a protruding bar, they provide a cleaner, sleeker appearance.
+A dishwasher can have either a recessed handle or a bar-style handle.
+Bar handles are easy to access, but they stick out, which isn't ideal where space is at a premium.
+Recessed handles aren't quite as convenient, but they don't take up space in front of the machine, making them a better option for small kitchens.
+Also, because they don't have a protruding bar, dishwashers with recessed handles look sleeker.

 Overall size plays a key role in your purchasing decision.
-You need to accurately measure the available space, taking into account height, width and depth to ensure you choose a model that fits neatly into the allotted space.
+You need to accurately measure the available space to ensure you choose a model that fits neatly in its spot.

-While the color or finish of the dishwasher isn't necessarily a deal-breaker, if you want an appliance that complements the rest of your appliances and the style of your kitchen, it's something that you can consider.
-Options in our top-rated dishwasher lineup include black, white, slate and brushed or bright stainless steel.
+While color and finish don’t affect how your dishwasher runs, if you want one that complements the rest of your appliances and the style of your kitchen, it's something that you can consider.
+The top-rated dishwashers on our lineup come in colors like black, white, slate, and brushed or bright stainless steel.